 - Financial information

-- Reasons why you should be awarded this scholarship
+- Covering letter detailing: community involvement, career objectives, goals and aspirations and reasons why you should be awarded this scholarship (500 word essay)

 The John Wesley Beaver Memorial Award is offered by Ontario Power Generation (OPG).
 Two awards are available annually to qualified students, one female and one male of Native ancestry (First Nation, Métis or Inuit).
 Each award is valued at $5,000 for university students.